-Pastor Zhuang pointed out that "Most Chinese have a strong conviction that, unless we can win many of these Chinese intellectuals, Christianity will not be fully contextualized in China and the foundation of Chinese church will still be very shaky."[6]
-What the pastor referred to about the so-called Chinese intellectuals are indeed the Chinese cultured people based on pre-China documents.
-Unless he was truly reborn, a Chinese could not escape the scope of pre-China documents worldview, even though he is a criticism of the pre-China documents.
+Pastor Zhuang pointed out that "Most Chinese have a strong conviction that unless we can win many of these Chinese intellectuals, Christianity will not be fully contextualized in China and the foundation of the Chinese Church will still be very shaky."[6]
+What this pastor refers to when he speaks about the so-called Chinese intellectuals are indeed the Chinese cultured people based on pre-China documents.
+Unless he was truly reborn, a Chinese could not escape the influence of the worldview of pre-China documents worldview, even though he is critical of the pre-China documents.

-To win Chinese intellectuals is essentially to win them back to the Gospel out of any influences of pre-Qin documents.
+To win Chinese intellectuals is essentially to win them back to the gospel and out of any influence of the pre-Qin documents.
 There is no compromise between the Bible and the pre-China documents.
 There is an invisible spiritual-warfare in China that is more horrible than the cultural revolution.
-The past two thousand year history shows that the pre-China documents have won in China.
-Now the power in the air wants to succeed in the world.
+The past two-thousand-year history shows that the pre-China documents still control the minds of the people in China.
+Now the power in the air of China wants to spread throughout the world.

-Pre-China scripture is ambiguity
+Pre-China Scripture is Ambiguous

+a.
 Pre-China core value is obscure

-On the one hand, the pre-China scripture is the foundation of the Chinese.
+On the one hand, the pre-China Scripture is the foundation of the Chinese.
 They are powerful and influential in history.
 On the other hand, its core value is difficult to describe.
-Joachim Gentz once raised questions "Is Confucianism a religion?
+Joachim Gentz once raised the questions, "Is Confucianism a religion?
 Is it a philosophy or a teaching of ethics?"
 Nobody can clearly tell.
 Another example is the endless debates of Daoism.
 Many scholars spent their life in studying the book of LaoZi or DaoDeJing.
 Some of them claimed to find the secrets of the book.
 However, history shows that none of them escaped the scope of the words in its book, "if the Dao can be defined, then it is not the Dao."

 The pre-China does not have a fixed core value.
-The pre-China scripture can be best described as a fuzzy set of many super elegant elements, including the concept of god, heaven, love, peace, righteousness, justice, ethic, rituals, judgment, wisdom, logos, name, and so on and on.
+The pre-China scripture can be best described as a fuzzy set of many super eloquent elements, including the concepts of god, heaven, love, peace, righteousness, justice, ethic, rituals, judgment, wisdom, logos, name, and so on and on.
 But there is no clear central integrated point inside of it.
-It is the scattered kernel elements that founded the Chinese culture rather than the core value of the pre-China scripture.
+It is the various scattered kernel elements that shaped the Chinese culture, rather than a single core value in the pre-China scripture.

 The core value of pre-China scripture is nothing but ambiguity.
 In essence, it is a mixture of truth and falsehood without providing criteria for distinguishing between them.[7]
-If mysticism insists that there is a permanent unchangeable core value in it that people are not able to know, then, the core value has to be the same core value of the words of the Serpent in Gen 3.
-History shows that pre-China scripture is a powerful tool for rulers; whoever owns the state, whoever is the core value.
-The center point of pre-China scripture can drift freely from one place to another.
+If mysticism insists that there is a permanent unchangeable core value in it that people are not able to know, then, the core value has to be the same core value of the words of the Serpent in Genesis 3.
+History shows that pre-China scripture is a powerful tool for rulers and for whoever owns the state whoever is the core value.
+The central point of pre-China scripture can drift freely from one place to another.

-Pre-China scripture is a fuzzy set of documents.
+b.
+Pre-China Scripture is a fuzzy set of documents

 First, in theory, the pre-Qin documents refer to all documents that were written before 221 BC.
 However, in real life, due to the poor quality of pre-Qin documents, the date of existing documents cannot be verified or confirmed.
 Many documents were deleted, shortened, or modified during the transmission process.
 Some of the existing documents were believed to be fake.
 The poor quality led to a single document to have multiple different versions, which make it more difficult for dating.